arXiv/arxiv-docs/source/labs/criteria.md

 # arXivLabs Criteria

-_*arXiv Labs is temporarily on pause while arXiv is focused on stability and moving to the cloud.
-Please check back in six months.*_
+_*arXiv Labs is back from vacation.
+As of December 2022 we are open for reviewing new proposals.
+Please email <a href="mailto:arxiv-labs&commat;arxiv&period;org">arxiv-labs&commat;arxiv&period;org</a> if you have something to propose*_

 ## General criteria for all [arXivLabs](https://labs.arxiv.org/) projects: